subodh-rakshit/customer-design/README.md

 # Approach and Setup Guidelines

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Also for styling, TailwindCSS is used which can be installed by going into `https://tailwindcss.com/docs/installation` website and following the steps.
+Also for styling and Responsiveness, TailwindCSS is used which can be installed by going into `https://tailwindcss.com/docs/installation` website and following the steps.

 ## Available Scripts